Babybeat Beet (40 Days)

-Perfectly round mini beet with the earliest harvest of all our beet varieties and easy to squeeze into small garden spaces.
-The deep red interior has an elevated sweetness with a crunchy texture and very subtle, earthy beet flavor.
+The Babybeat Beet is a perfectly round mini beet with the earliest harvest of all our beet varieties, and easy to squeeze into small garden spaces.
+The deep red interior of the Babybeat Beet has an elevated sweetness with a crunchy texture and very subtle, earthy beet flavor.
 Reliable and consistent, holding its baby size of 1” -1 ½” for weeks in the garden.
 We pulled up one on August 21st, a month over the maturity date, it remained baby sized, still having exceptional flavor.

 Germination: 5-10 days

 Germination Temperature: Optimum soil temperatures 50-85ºF.
 Soaking seed overnight aids in germination.

 Seed Sowing Depth: 1/2” deep